Circunomics/hiring_batteryModelingChallenge/README.md

 ## Dataset

-A set of four Li-ion batteries were run through 3 different operational profiles (charge, discharge and impedance) at room temperature.
-[Dataset](https://circunomicsgmbh.sharepoint.com/:f:/s/Circunomics/Ei42j9N94xNLjYJKFY1c7AcBBmWx_SsQKK1Ek-ASvJ00Lw?e=tFBgOU)
+A set of Li-ion batteries were run through 3 different operational profiles (charge, discharge and impedance) at room temperature.

 Charging was carried out in a constant current (CC) mode at 1.5A until the battery voltage reached 4.2V and then continued in a constant voltage (CV) mode until the charge current dropped to 20mA.

-Discharge was carried out at a constant current (CC) level of 2A until the battery voltage fell to 2.7V, 2.5V, 2.2V and 2.5V for batteries 5 6 7 and 18 respectively.
+Discharge was carried out at a constant current (CC) level of 2A until the battery voltage fell to 2.7V, 2.5V, 2.2V and 2.5V.

 Impedance measurement was carried out through an electrochemical impedance spectroscopy (EIS) frequency sweep from 0.1Hz to 5kHz.